Kaixhin/Easy21/README.md

 Run `monte-carlo.lua` first to generate Q* and the plot of V (below), then `sarsa-lambda.lua` and `lin-fun-approx.lua` to generate their plots.

+Includes an additional method without value functions - `policy-gradient.lua` - that uses a simple neural network.

 ![V](plots/V.jpg)